BitAndBlack/typorules/docs/rules.md

 #### Description

-Add a non breaking space between between `Jahr` and the number before to disallow separating those two.
+Add a non-breaking space between `Jahr` and the number before to disallow separating those two.

 #### Transformation example